Valan

 In the aftermath of the Aggelomachy and the eruption of the Na Boon Super Volcano at its end, the Valan gathered under the protection of Urzan.
 The tree's Mantle protected the people, keeping their lands warm and fertile.
 Out of mercy they took in Katilan survivors, both men and women.
 Though remaining a matriarchal culture, men quickly became part of the leadership in many aspects of their society.
 Minotaur remained in their communities as well, as protectors, still being created long after the end of the Aggelomachy.
 Estimates for the early Randagri Period, from records such tomb carvings, put the amount of minotaur at one per every five humans.
 Though hardly concrete, it shows that there was a large number of these creatures living among and still loyal to their creators.

-The grew and spread during the Randagri, the home in Craddle Valley afforded them protection for the harsher nature of the icy world of the world north and south.
-The population began dividing into many subcutures, such as the Beneten that journeyed west or the Mahal that moved south.
+The culture grew and spread during the Randagri, the home in Craddle Valley afforded them protection for the harsher nature of the icy world of the world north and south.
+The population was dividing into many subcutures, the three main cultures developed, those being the Beneten that journeyed west or the Mahal that moved south, and the Cadalhun that remained in Craddle Valley.
+The other smaller tribes of the Valan had little recorded about them and are mostly lost to history.
+There are even some small communities throughout the Craddle Valley, and along the coast of the Codi Sea that claim to be descended from there ancient people.

-It was the Valan were some of the first to begin using Obsidian for tools.
+It was the Valan that were some of the first to begin using Obsidian for tools.

 Like nearly every culture of the world at the time, the Valan suffered from the arrival of Gilgurth.
 Though they were not hit by massive waves like their southern kin, they did have to survive the steaming skies and burning debris that fell from it.
 An obscure tomb carving found in the Craddle Valley describes an ancient event the locals called the 'days when the skies rained soil and fire.'
 It is largely understood that this carving must be referencing the Gilgurth impact.